Opentrons/opentrons/.github/ISSUE_TEMPLATE/bug_report.md

 ## overview

 <!--
-  Use this section to describe your issue at a high level.
-Please include the type of issue (bug, or other) as well as any issues you could find that may be related.
+  Use this section to describe your bug at a high level.
+Please include any issues you can find that may be related.
 -->

 ## current behavior